Welcome | Get started | Dive into Lino | Contribute | Reference

 The example in this tutorial uses the lino_xl.lib.contacts

-The "master" of a change watcher is the object to which every change should be attributed.
-In this example the master is Partner: every change to Entry, Partner or Company will be logged and attributed to their Partner record.
+The “master” of a change watcher is the object to which every change should be attributed.
+In this example the master is Partner: every tracked change to Entry, Partner or Company will be assigned to their Partner record.

-We define our own subclass of Site for this tutorial (which is the
+file we define our own subclass of Site

 from lino.projects.std.settings import *